-I joined Free Association's product design team for their client Tory Burch as design director.
-The team varied between 4 to 6 persons (project manager, product designers, and a creative technologist) throughout the engagement.
-We were very much embedded with the client's team, working as an extension of the team.
+The Free Association product design team for Tory Burch varied between 4 to 6 persons (project manager, product designers, and a creative technologist) and was embedded with the client's product team, working as an extension of the team.
+I joined as product design director to lead the team.

 Partnered closely with the lead designer to revise the previously redesigned system, the core set of interactive guidelines for Tory Burch's e-commerce experience.
 This was in efforts to consolidate and/or streamline components which had evolved over time.
 Additional set of guidelines were also created to ensure all states were accounted for to later support the build of each component.
 The design system at the time of hand-off was made up of 137 components and growing.